soylentOrange/sdarr/README.md

 ### sdarr.lazy

-Basic example of the lazy variant of the sdarr-function on a synthetic data set.
-The synthetic data set is based on the properties of aluminium (Al 6060 T66) as given in the [Metallic Material Properties Development and Standardization (MMPDS) Handbook](https://ntrl.ntis.gov/NTRL/dashboard/searchResults/titleDetail/PB2003106632.xhtml).
+Basic example of the lazy variant of the sdarr-function on a synthetic data set, which is based on the properties of aluminium (Al 6060 T66) as given in the [Metallic Material Properties Development and Standardization (MMPDS) Handbook](https://ntrl.ntis.gov/NTRL/dashboard/searchResults/titleDetail/PB2003106632.xhtml).
 A toe-region and a non-zero intercept are added to make the test data less boring.